Carcraftz/PersonalSite/README.md

 Supports ultrawide and all screen sizes :)

-Cool colors and photos!
+Cool colors!
 Try reloading to get a new one each time

+Live spotify Now Playing